 In a scathing February article, the Pittsburgh Tribune Review discussed whether the new claims-process regulations are “detrimental to older veterans and those with traumatic brain injuries.”
 The law office of Attorney Sean Kendall is also concerned.

 Previously, veterans had one year from the date of filing an informal claim – via, for example, a letter – to file a completed claim in order to begin receiving benefits, which were backdated to the day the veteran filed his or her informal claim.
-Now, VA says it will notify veterans who have filed informal disability, pension, DIC, etc., claims that they must send in the claim either electronically (via the VA’s confusing website) or via standardized forms, which can be found here.
+Now, VA says it will notify veterans who have filed informal disability, pension, DIC, etc., claims that they must send in the claim either electronically.

 However, there have been no regulations announced for when, or how, VA must inform veterans that their claims have been received but will not be processed until submitted either online or with VA’s new standardized forms.
 What’s more, VA announced last month that it will not send the necessary forms to veterans who have incorrectly filed informal claims; instead, VA will simply contact the veteran and inform him or her where to download or pick up the necessary form.

 Not having a timetable for when VA will inform veterans that their informal claims are incomplete is a huge problem, especially in light of recent internal report stating that the Oakland VA Regional Office ignored as many as 13,000 informal claims because they were stored in a stray filing cabinet for years.